 We all get things wrong.

-As mentioned above, never leave journalists hanging.
 Always be organised in order to return phone calls and answer any questions promptly and clearly.
 If you don’t, they may not be inclined to call you again.

 Article adapted from Electronic Frontier Alliance: Media Tips for Activists, which is licensed under the Creative Commons Attribution License 3.0.